riezahughes/dnd-character-api/README.md

 # What is this?

-A character generator and updater for DnD.
+A character generator and updater for API DnD.
 At least that's the hope.
 It'll be a full working api where you can store, retrieve and update characters.
 There will be a frontend where you can create a character and do the whole level up process in a simple manner using the api to retrieve the relevant information.

 Eg: Filter by class and level to get the number of spells.
 Filter one further and do it by invocation to hunt for specific spell types.